-If you are interested in learning more or getting involved in these projects, contact Monica Becker.
+If you are interested in learning more, contact the GC3’s Director of Collaborative Innovation, Monica Becker.

 Audio archive available on the Webinar Presentations & Recordings page.